giorgiokito/WAI/README.md

   - **email** (string)
 - **hours** (object): Operating hours for each day of the week.

-*Note: For companies with many locations, consider omitting detailed location data from the main JSON and instead provide a "Locations API" endpoint in **publicAPI** that returns full location details.*
+*Note: For companies with many locations, consider omitting detailed location data from the main JSON and instead provide a "Locations" API endpoint in the **publicAPI** array.*

 ### Owned Businesses